Family of legally blind boy adopts blind cat, its mom, seeing-eye kitten - NewsBreak

 The mother cat helped the blind cat before she was found to be unwell and had a tumor and all her teeth removed.
 Afterward, the kitten was introduced as the new seeing-eye cat.

 “Oh my goodness.
-We’re gonna give these guys the best home, best life,” Amy Nestor said.Children take closer look at animals associated with Lewis and Clark’s journey
+We’re gonna give these guys the best home, best life,” Amy Nestor said.Local animal shelter rescues dogs from Ida

 According to the Sioux City Animal Adoption & Rescue Center, applications to adopt the cats came from 20 different states.